HSavich/dialect_determination/README.md

 # Dialect Classification

-In many cases for speech classification, audio -> text -> text classification is a valid workflow, and avoids a lot of the awkwardness of working with audio.
+A common method of handling speech audio in language tasks is to transcribe the audio into text, and then perform the task on the transcribed text.
 However, in some cases salient information is lost in the process of transcription.
 One class of these cases is when we want to investigate a certain manner of speaking.

 In this project, I have trained a wav2vec2 model to classify Spanish speakers based on their accents by where they are from.
-The data we use contains 5 locales of Latin American Spanish, + Basque to further investigate how much easier we can expect language discrimination to be compared to dialect discrimination.
+The data we use contains five locales of Latin American Spanish, as well as Basque to further investigate how much easier we can expect language discrimination to be compared to dialect discrimination.

 # The Data